jasper-zanjani/devops/docs/Ansible.md

     content: "Hello, World!"
 ```

-Ansible host management relies on an [**inventory**](https://docs.ansible.com/ansible/latest/getting_started/get_started_inventory.html#building-an-inventory){: #inventory } file containing a list of IP addresses or hostnames organized in groups.
+Ansible host management relies on an [**inventory**](https://docs.ansible.com/ansible/latest/getting_started/get_started_inventory.html#building-an-inventory){: #inventory } file, an INI or YAML format file containing a list of servers or nodes that can be organized in groups.
-Inventories can be INI or YAML format.
-Inventories are conventionally organized as a file named **hosts** at the root of a project directory, although a system hosts file can be defined at **/etc/ansible/hosts**.
+Inventories are conventionally organized as a file named **hosts** at the root of a project directory, although a system hosts file can also be defined at **/etc/ansible/hosts**.

 #### Variables